A visitor visa allows you to enter the UK for up to 6 months.

 This type of visa caters for people wanting to travel to the UK on a temporary basis in the following categories:

-1 Standard Visit covers those wishing to travel for ‘permitted activities’ (summarised below) and includes holidaymakers or those wishing to visit friends or family.
-This type of visa is usually granted for 6 months but can be issue for 2, 5 or up to 10 years enabling an applicant to enter for up to 6 months on each time, unless specified otherwise.
+This type of visa is usually granted for 6 months but multiple entry visas can be issued for 2, 5 or up to 10 years enabling an applicant to enter for up to 6 months on each time, unless specified otherwise.

 2 Marriage/Civil Partner Visitor for those who would like to marry or enter into a civil partnership or give notice thereof – this is aimed at those who wish to simply marry in in the UK and leave.

-3 Transit Visitor covers those who would like to travel for up to 48 hours and is perhaps the most common.
+3 Transit Visitor covers those who would like to travel for up to 48 hours and is the most common.

 Application